Equity Compliance & Title IX

 GOALS OF OUR POLICY

-The University's policy is designed to insure that recruitment, hiring, training, promotion, and all other personnel actions take place, and all programs and activities involving students, both academic and non-academic, are administered without regard to race, religion, creed, color, national origin, sex, age, disability, veteran or disabled veteran status, genetic predisposition/carrier status, marital status, sexual orientation, gender identity, citizenship status or other protected classes under the law.
+The University's policy is designed to insure that recruitment, hiring, training, promotion, and all other personnel actions take place, and all programs and activities involving students, both academic and non-academic, are administered without regard to race, religion, creed, color, national origin, sex, age, disability, veteran or disabled veteran status, genetic predisposition/carrier status, marital status, sexual orientation, gender identity, citizenship status, sexual and other reproductive health decisions or decision making or any other protected classes under the law.
 In addition, this policy is designed to maintain a work and academic environment free of harassment and intimidation.

-Unlawful harassment includes harassment based on race, religion, color, creed, age, national origin or ancestry, sex, marital status, physical or mental disability, veteran or disabled veteran status, genetic predisposition/carrier status, sexual orientation, gender identity or any other basis made unlawful by any applicable law, ordinance, or regulation.
+Unlawful harassment includes harassment based on race, religion, color, creed, age, national origin or ancestry, sex, marital status, physical or mental disability, veteran or disabled veteran status, genetic predisposition/carrier status, sexual orientation, gender identity, sexual and other reproductive health decisions or decision making, or any other basis made unlawful by any applicable law, ordinance, or regulation.

 Unlawful harassment may be found in a single episode, as well as in persistent behavior.
 Sexual harassment (and sexual assault) is a form of unlawful harassment.